gomotopia/mggg-tooling/README.md

 As someone more comfortable with command line applications, I found the [original][6] to be revelatory.
 I learned...
 - That command line applications can be built with `typer`.
-- That `os` has many ways for Python to make SH commands
+- That `os` has many ways for Python to make SH commands.
+I particularly learned his way to check for local files and folders and the fetching of downloads
 - That `polars` is a fast way to process information and is compatible with `pandas`
 - That `subprocess` is a way to manage threads like downloads.